Zoning Rules

 On the east, south, and west sides of the campus, the first row of development will:

 • Limit uses to single-unit homes, duplexes, and open space.
 No townhomes or apartments will be allowed.
-Height in this area will be limited to 2.5 stories (30 feet) if the Charter amendment passes.
+Height in this area will be limited to 2.5 stories (30 feet).

 • Require pitched roofs for any building that is 2.5 stories and prohibit 3-story flat roofed buildings.